 Workplace accidents can happen for a variety of reasons.
 According to the National Safety Council, the leading causes of workplace accidents include:

 - Bodily reactions to workplace environments;

 - Contact with an object or equipment; and

 Other commonly cited causes of workplace accidents, injuries, and illnesses include fume inhalation, equipment malfunctions, inadequate training, and chemical exposure.

 San Diego Workplace Accident Injuries

 Workplace accidents can cause you to suffer serious and life-threatening injuries.
-Our San Diego workplace accident lawyers have successfully helped workers recover compensation for on-the-job injuries including:
+Our San Diego Workplace Accident Attorney has successfully helped workers recover compensation for on-the-job injuries including: